Opportunity-Holding/RESTar.Tutorial/README.md

     "ObjectNo": 103468
 }]
 ```
+Note that some properties of the `Superhero` class are read-only.
+They are included in GET request output, but cannot be set by remote clients.
+RESTar automatically includes the Starcounter `ObjectNo` for database resources.

 ## Exploring the parameters of `RESTarConfig.Init()`

 The `RESTar.RESTarConfig.Init()` method has more parameters than the ones we used above.
 This is the complete signature: